sleepymalc/VSCode-LaTeX-Inkscape/README.md

 ### Inkscape Figure Manager

 This is a figure manager developed by Gilles Castel, and here is the [repo](https://github.com/gillescastel/inkscape-figures).
-I recommend you follow the installation instruction there.
+I recommend you follow the installation instructions there.
 Here is just some guideline for you.

 1. Install [choose](https://github.com/chipsenkbeil/choose) (specifically for macOS, [rofi](https://github.com/davatorium/rofi) for Linux instead):